 Here are the three main ways to boost autophagy in your body.

 1. Intermittent fasting

-Skipping meals is a very stressful activity that the body will not like at start but in longer stages, the body benefits from it.
+Skipping meals is a very stressful activity that the body will not like at the start but in longer stages, the body benefits from it.

 In research named: Autophagy and intermittent fasting: the connection for cancer therapy? says that intermittent fasting and autophagy can make cancer treatments more effective by protecting normal cells and reducing side effects.

 Another research for intermittent fasting shows that it is good for health.
 It may have an array of positive effects, ranging from healthier body weight and lower risk of diseases to an increased lifespan.

 If you want to learn more about intermittent fasting here is an article for you that will explain in detail what is intermittent fasting and how it works!

 Keep in mind that intermittent fasting is not recommended for children, pregnant women, or other issues with blood sugar.

 Another great way to activate autophagy is to reduce carbohydrates to low levels and the body will have no other choice than to start using fat as a fuel source.
 It is called ketosis.
 This is the core of the widely popular keto diet.